ClojureBridge/organizing/Finding-space,-sponsors,-volunteers,-and-students.md

 ## Recruit participants
 A workshop’s no fun if nobody comes.
 Find out the capacity of the space you’ll be in so that you don’t sign up more people than you have capacity for.
 But remember, a lot of the people who sign up won’t show – could be as many as half.
 Plan accordingly.

+In addition to reaching out to Ruby and Rails user groups, research local tech groups and communities that might include members interested in RoR:
+* SysAdmins
+* Designers
+* QA Engineers
+* Product and Project Managers
+* Devs working in other languages

 Now, how are you going to get the word out?
 While here in San Francisco we’re pretty lucky to have things like Meetup.com, posting to local forums, putting flyers in coffee and book shops with a link to a Google form that they can use to say they’ll attend, or connecting with community colleges/local IT businesses in your area to get the word out are also good ways to go.

 ### [[Go to Cookbook home|Cookbook]]